Residential yoga retreats and skill-sharing courses

 These courses take place in a unique island setting that is welcoming, relaxed and conducive to learning.

-Coming to a yoga retreat or skill sharing course at Macalla farm is stepping outside of your normal routine.
+Coming to a yoga retreat or skill sharing course at Macalla farm is stepping outside your normal routine.
 Having to cross a body of water to get to us means leaving mundane concerns behind and signals the start of a special experience.
 The island offers space and quiet – a setting that invites reflection and receptiveness.
 We pay a lot of attention to the detail of what we offer – from the quality and deliciousness of the food to the comfortable accommodation in our two cottages and of course to the design and delivery of the courses.

 Sati Yoga Retreats

-The island with nature so close at hand provides a unique setting in which to deepen practice, to begin to experience the connection to our bodies, our breath, to the earth.
+The island with nature so close at hand provides a unique setting in which to deepen your yoga practice, to begin to experience the connection to our bodies, our breath, to the earth.

 The food is delicious and vegetarian, often vegan with gluten free options on request.
 We pay great attention to the quality of ingredients which are nearly 100% organic and homegrown.